U.S. flag

 Adverse Effects

-The main adverse reactions surrounding pentobarbital use are central nervous system effects, including altered mental status, agitation, confusion, drowsiness, respiratory depression, bradycardia, hypotension, cardiovascular collapse, and syncope.
-Other significant side effects to be aware of include hallucinations, headache, insomnia, nausea, vomiting, hepatoxicity, megaloblastic anemia, angioedema, local injection site reactions, laryngospasm, bronchospasm, apnea, and hyperkinesia.[1]
+The main adverse reactions surrounding pentobarbital use are CNS effects, including altered mental status, agitation, confusion, drowsiness, respiratory depression, bradycardia, hypotension, cardiovascular collapse, and syncope.
+Other significant adverse effects to be aware of include hallucinations, headache, insomnia, nausea, vomiting, hepatoxicity, megaloblastic anemia, angioedema, local injection site reactions, laryngospasm, bronchospasm, apnea, and hyperkinesia.[1]
+At high doses of pentobarbital, total loss of neurological function is observed.[11]

 Contraindications

-Contraindications to pentobarbital use include any prior hypersensitivity reactions to previous drug use or barbiturate class use.
+Contraindications to pentobarbital use include prior hypersensitivity reactions to drug use or barbiturate class use.
+Barbiturates can trigger hypersensitivity reactions by direct histamine release or immunoglobulin E (IgE)–mediated mechanisms and can lead to anaphylaxis.[24]
 Other contraindications include patients with depressed respiratory function and porphyria.
-Avoid abrupt drug withdrawal in those on long-term therapy.
-It is advised to exercise caution using this drug in the elderly, those with renal impairment, hepatic impairment, and those with drug use history.[8]
+Abrupt drug withdrawal in patients on long-term pentobarbital therapy should be avoided.
+Clinical staff should exercise caution using this drug in older patients, those with renal impairment, hepatic impairment, and those with a drug misuse history.[18]

 Monitoring

-Toxic doses of pentobarbital occur at approximately 1 gram in most adults, with death occurring at 2 to 10 grams.
-The therapeutic values for pentobarbital depend on the intended therapeutic effect.
-For sedation, it is 1 to 5 mcg/mL.
-For intracranial pressure therapy, it is 30 to 40 mcg/mL, and for therapeutic coma, it is 20 to 50 mcg/mL.
-Toxic values for sedation are greater than 10 mcg/mL.
-The time to steady-state in adults is 3 to 6 days.
-Monitoring parameters include EEG and serum drug levels.
+Toxic doses of pentobarbital occur at approximately 1 g in most adults, with death occurring at 2 to 10 g.
+The therapeutic concentration of pentobarbital depends on the intended therapeutic effect.
+The sedation dose is 1 to 5 mcg/mL.
+For intracranial pressure therapy, the recommended dose is 30 to 40 mcg/mL, while for therapeutic coma, it is 20 to 50 mcg/mL.
+Sedation is considered toxic at values exceeding 10 mcg/mL.
+The time to reach a steady state in adults is typically 3 to 6 days.
+Monitoring parameters include electroencephalogram (EEG) and serum drug levels.
 Other things to consider when assessing for toxicity are a complete blood count (CBC), liver function tests (LFTs), and a blood urea nitrogen (BUN) to creatinine ratio if on continuous treatment.
-Clinicians need to be aware that pentobarbital is often confused with phenobarbital, a different drug with varying dosage differences.

 Toxicity

-Treatment of pentobarbital toxicity involves supportive care, as there is no antidote.
+Pediatric neurotoxicity is reported with the use of pentobarbital.
+Barbiturates, including pentobarbital, can increase GABA activity, leading to increased neuronal apoptosis and impaired cognition when used for more than 3 hours.[27]
+Treatment of pentobarbital toxicity involves supportive care, as no antidote exists.
 Overdose can lead to airway compromise, cardiovascular collapse, coma, and death.
-Treatment often requires intubation, hemodynamic support with vasopressors, and maintaining body temperature with warmers, commonly in an ICU setting.
+Treatment often requires intubation, hemodynamic support with vasopressors, and maintaining body temperature with warmers, commonly in an intensive care unit (ICU) setting.
 In mild or early cases of toxicity, activated charcoal and alkaline diuresis have been added but show minimal benefits.
 Always contact poison control if poisoning or overdose is suspected.

-Special care is necessary for those with renal and hepatic impairment.
-The manufacturer does not provide dosage adjustment recommendations for renal impairment, but it is essential to monitor kidney function if using high doses or before undergoing prolonged treatment.
-Similar effects occur in those with hepatic impairment, and recommendations are for close patient monitoring.
+Caution is warranted for individuals with renal and hepatic impairment.
+While the manufacturer does not offer specific dosage adjustment recommendations for renal impairment, monitoring kidney function when administering high doses or conducting prolonged treatment is crucial.
+Comparable effects are observed in individuals with hepatic impairment, necessitating close patient monitoring.
+Continuous venovenous hemofiltration is known to enhance the removal of pentobarbital.[28]

 Enhancing Healthcare Team Outcomes

-• Ordering drug levels in the blood and or urine, appropriate labs, imaging in the emergency department
+• Ordering drug levels in the blood or urine, appropriate laboratory tests, and imaging in the emergency department.

-• Monitor the patient for signs and symptoms of respiratory depression, cardiovascular collapse, central nervous system dysfunction, renal or hepatic toxicity
+• Monitoring the patient for signs and symptoms of respiratory depression, cardiovascular collapse, CNS dysfunction, and renal or hepatic toxicity.

-• Consult with the pharmacist about possible drug interactions if the patient is taking other medications
+• Consulting with the pharmacist about drug interactions if the patient is taking other medications.

-• Consult with the intensivist about ICU care and monitoring while in the hospital
+• Consulting with the intensivist about ICU care and monitoring during hospitalization.

-• Consider long-term management with social work to provide outpatient follow-up.
+• Considering long-term management with social work to provide outpatient follow-up.

 To avoid the high potential for morbidity and mortality associated with pentobarbital, the pharmacist should recommend prescribing clinicians safer alternative agents.
-Nursing should monitor the patient at subsequent visits, verifying medication compliance and treatment effectiveness.
-With an interprofessional team approach, the morbidity of pentobarbital is reducible and clinical success optimized.
-[Level 5]
+Nurses should monitor the patient at subsequent visits, verifying medication compliance and treatment effectiveness.
+With an interprofessional team approach of clinicians and specialists, toxicologists, and pharmacists, utilizing open communication and shared decision-making, the morbidity of pentobarbital can be reduced and clinical success optimized.

 Review Questions